hellodeolu/don-labs/docs/details.md

 ![Beginner Project](./assets/don-pay.png)

-## Register to join the Premium group with the link below;
+## Register to join the Study Group with the link below;
 - [Pay here](https://selar.co/5502fc)

-# Some of the Bootcamp details
+# Some of the Study Group details
 ## The program is designed with beginners in mind, so you can expect it to be beginner-friendly.
 ## 3 Months |   12 Solid Projects   |   $15 Monthly    |   Live class Sat. & Sun. - Starting 8pm
 - Registration closes on September 4, 2023.
-The next cohort will start in January 2024.
+The next group will start in January 2024.

 ## Resources
 ### What resources you will have access to;
 - Technical Instructor
 - Live Class and the Recorded session
 - Premium Slack channel
-- Opportunities to network with other students in the program
+- Opportunities to network with other students in the group
 - Unlimited access to all hands-on projects
-- All sample codes, architecture and diagrams used in the program
+- All sample codes, architecture and diagrams used in the group
 - Links to other useful resources